George Peter (politician, died 1893)

-George Peter (November 28, 1829 – Augustus 9, 1893) was a Democrat American politician in the state of Maryland.
+George Peter (November 28, 1829 – August 9, 1893) was an American politician and lawyer from Maryland.

+Early life

 George Peter was born in Montgomery County, Maryland, to politician George Peter and Sarah Norfleet Freeland.

+Career

-He followed in his father's footsteps and became a delegate to the Maryland constitutional convention in 1864.
-In 1878 he became a member of the Maryland State Senate, which he remained until 1888.
+Peter followed in his father's footsteps and became a delegate to the Maryland constitutional convention in 1864.

+In 1878, Peter became a member of the Maryland State Senate, which he remained until 1888.
 In 1888 he also became president of the Senate.

+Peter practiced law in Rockville for about 35 years.

+Personal life

+Peter married.
+He had three sons and two daughters, Edward C., Robert B., Arthur, Mrs. William T. Dunlop and Mrs. Nelson.
+His son Arthur Peter became a Maryland politician.

-He died in 1893, location unknown, and was buried in Oak Hill Cemetery, Washington D.C.
-He was the father of Arthur Peter (1873-1943), who also became a Maryland politician.
+Peter died on August 9, 1893, in the courthouse in Rockville.
+He was buried in Oak Hill Cemetery, Washington D.C.